shmibs/dotfiles/README.md

 selections to the outside world.

 ###pentadactyl
-if you've never heard of it, try pentadactyl NOW suddenly a browser is no longer a thing that necessarily breaks your workflow when you have to refer to it for information. oh, and try [setting your hint keys](http://5digits.org/pentadactyl/faq#faq-hintkeys).
+if you've never heard of it, try pentadactyl NOW. suddenly a browser is no longer a thing that necessarily breaks your workflow when you have to refer to it for information. oh, and try [setting your hint keys](http://5digits.org/pentadactyl/faq#faq-hintkeys).